veqryn/cidr-ip-trie/README.md

 ## Requirements
 Requires JDK 1.7 or higher

-While the project be compatible with JDK 1.6, I haven't fully tested it.
+While the project might be compatible with JDK 1.6, I haven't fully tested it.
 If there is demand, I can commit to JDK 1.6 compatibility.